-In the Mckinsey article The seven habits of highly effective digital enterprises authors tell 7 traits of effective digital enterprises.
-My book The Mouse Charmers that studies the most successful digital businesses of India also talks a bit about these traits through some detailed case studies.
-Let me focus on one aspect that both the authors of above articles and I agree upon – Digital businesses need to be standalone businesses and not the extensions of existing business.
+In the Mckinsey article, The Seven Habits of Highly Effective Digital Enterprises authors tell 7 traits of effective digital enterprises.
+My book The Mouse Charmers which studies the most successful digital businesses of India also talks a bit about these traits through some detailed case studies.
+Let me focus on one aspect that both the authors of the above articles and I agree upon.
+Digital businesses need to be standalone businesses and not extensions of existing businesses.
 It is not another sales channel you add to your existing channels and hope to add to your sales.

-The biggest expense for offline store is the store itself and the staff to manage it.
-Making sure that people turn up on the store and hopefully find what they are looking for.
-For the online store, the big expense is logistics cost and the efficient route planning every day and managing the expectations of the customer when they can not touch and feel the products they are ordering.
-For the store customers are located in a vicinity and it is easier to profile them, for online anyone with a internet connection is a potential customer and it is not so easy to profile them.
+The biggest expense for an offline store is the store itself and the staff to manage it.
+Making sure that people turn up at the store and hopefully find what they are looking for.
+For the online store, the big expense is logistics costs, efficient route planning every day, and managing the expectations of the customer when they can not touch and feel the products they are ordering.
+The retail store customers are located in a vicinity and it is easier to profile them.
+For online anyone with an internet connection is a potential customer and it is not so easy to profile them.

 As we see in this example the basic skill sets required to run the same business offline and online are very different.
 The business model is different and so is the strategy.
 If one business is treated as an extension of another, there is bound to be a lot of loss in an attempt to synergize or even measure them on the same parameters.